Mirith/praatR-script/readme.md

 interval_split written and working.

-max_f0 and max_amp written and working
+max_F0 and max_amp written and working.

+mean_F0, mean_amp, and f_samples written and working.

 to do:

 * F0 quartile and median measures -- in progress, but totally broken.

-* mean of F0

-* mean of amplitude

-* equidistant measures of F1, F2, F3

-* ~~fix variable names to make things run more smoothly.~~ mostly done, still need to check things.

-* ~~get everything running together and automatically.~~ mostly done.

 * put gathered data into a dataframe.